OkayAbedin/medbox/old/HALL_EFFECT_GUIDE.md

 ## Overview

-This document explains how the A3141 Hall Effect sensor is integrated into the MedBox project, replacing the pushbutton/reed switch implementation from the previous versions.
+This document explains how the A3141 Hall Effect sensor is integrated into the CareBox project, replacing the pushbutton/reed switch implementation from the previous versions.

 ## What is a Hall Effect Sensor?